Botulinum toxin type a

 Some MEDICINES MAY INTERACT with botulinum toxin type a.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Aminoglycoside antibiotics (eg, gentamicin), muscle relaxants (eg, cyclobenzaprine), neuromuscular blockers (eg, atracurium), or sleep medicines (eg, zolpidem) because they may increase the risk of botulinum toxin type a's side effects
+- Aminoglycoside antibiotics (eg, gentamicin), anticholinergic medicines (eg, oxybutynin, scopolamine), anticholinesterase medicines (eg, neostigmine), lincosamides (eg, clindamycin), magnesium, muscle relaxants (eg, cyclobenzaprine), polymyxin, quinidine, or a sleep medicine (eg, zolpidem) because they may increase the risk of botulinum toxin type a's side effects

 - Anticoagulants (eg, warfarin), antiplatelet medicines (eg, clopidogrel), or aspirin because the risk of bleeding at the injection site may be increased